-Fans seeking odds for the next Eagles’ game can look right here.
-These are the latest betting lines, thanks to our NFL odds feed of NJ online sportsbooks.
+Fans seeking the best odds for the next Eagles’ game can look right here.
+These are the best available betting lines, thanks to our NFL odds feed direct from NJ online sportsbooks.
 The lines are comparable to what bettors will find at Las Vegas sportsbooks.
 Click on any odds to go directly to the sportsbook, claim your bonus and start making your bets.